SimonSubokLee/ston-docs-son/admin/caching_purge.kr.rst

 .. note::

-   If all origin servers are excluded due to errors, Purge will not work because contents cannot be updated.
+   If all origin servers are excluded due to errors, Purge will not work because content cannot be updated.

 .. _api-cmd-expire: